plone/training/docs/theming/ttw_customizations.md

 :alt: Custom Styles Field
 ```

-The contents of this text field are added after all other stylesheets and is similar to the `custom.css` that you maybe know from Plone 4.
+The contents of this text field are added after all other style sheets and is similar to the `custom.css` that you maybe know from Plone 4.

 ```{code-block} scss